Eino: Orchestration Design Principles

 }

-• *schema.Message: See schema.ConcatMessages() for details
+• *schema.Message: Details in schema.ConcatMessages()

-• string: The implementation logic is equivalent to +=
+• string: Implementation logic equivalent to +=

-• []*schema.Message: See compose.concatMessageArray() for details
+• []*schema.Message: Details in compose.concatMessageArray()

-For other scenarios, or when users want to override the default behavior with custom logic, developers can implement their own concat method and register it to the global concatenation function using compose.RegisterStreamChunkConcatFunc().
+For other scenarios, or when users want to override the default behavior above with custom logic, developers can implement their own concat method and register it to the global concatenation function using compose.RegisterStreamChunkConcatFunc().

 type tStreamConcatItemForTest struct {